dtodd-wipeos/Odoo-Stressor/readme.md

 ## Requirements

-Everything is part of the python standard library, go nuts!
+Everything is part of the python3 standard library, go nuts!

 ## Usage